fjing1/SRE/Google/Product-Focused Reliability for SRE.md

 Fig. 1: Product Reliability bootstrapping workflow

-Get Started
-In this section, you'll learn how to implement a product-focused reliability engagement, including the following key steps:
+### how to implement a product-focused reliability engagement, including the following steps:

 #### Engage your stakeholders
 #### Model the product